SFX-WoW/Masque_Caith/README.md

 ## Localization

-To help translate _Caith_, please use the [localization system] on WoW Ace or [contribute directly] on GitHub.
+To help translate this add-on, please use the [localization system] on WoW Ace or [contribute directly] on GitHub.

 [Links]: #